 I would hardly be the first guy to have noticed that when I am out and about with my wife (and before that, my partner at the time) I attracted a level of obvious interest that rarely materialized when I went solo.
 In fact this phenomenon is so common as to generally be unworthy of comment.
 But I have never heard tell of the opposite situation, that is, women being hit on more often whilst they socialized in the company of a male partner.

-Now don’t get me wrong, I’m not holding myself up as a beacon of propriety.
+Now don’t get me wrong, I’m not holding myself up as a life-long beacon of propriety.
 What grates me about this behavior is that it occurs within a social context wherein feminists gloat about men being deficient in ways too numerous to mention (including having the morals of alley cats), whilst steadfastly ignoring any and all transgressions by women.
-Thus it’s not so much the moral laxity that urks me, it’s more the associated hypocrisy and denial that really ratchets up the ‘ewww!’ factor.
+Thus it’s not so much the moral laxity that irks me, it’s more the associated hypocrisy and denial that really ratchets up the ‘ewww!’ factor.

 I came across an article that addresses this issue: